Constraints on the extreme mass-ratio inspiral population from LISA data: Leveraging machine learning techniques for population inference

 We use Monte Carlo integration to calculate $\alpha$.
-To overcome the computational bottleneck of drawing $\sim10^5$--$10^6$ samples and evaluating the \ac{SNR} for each, we extend the \texttt{poplar} machine-learning framework~\cite{Chapman-Bird:2022tvu} for fast \ac{SNR} and selection-function estimation.
+To overcome the computational bottleneck of drawing $\sim10^5$--$10^6$ samples and evaluating the \ac{SNR} for each, we extend the \texttt{poplar} machine learning framework~\cite{Chapman-Bird:2022tvu} for fast \ac{SNR} and selection-function estimation.
 We deploy two \ac{MLP} neural networks~\cite[Section 8.2.1]{Acquaviva:2023gkb} to emulate (i) the \ac{SNR} and (ii) the selection function.
-Our framework incorporates astrophysically realistic \ac{EMRI} scenarios, including random plunges within the finite \ac{LISA} observation window, populations informed by processes governing \ac{MBH} masses, spins, and orbital configurations, and both gas-rich~\cite{Pan:2021ksp, Lyu:2024gnk} and gas-poor~\cite{Alexander:2017aln, Cui:2025bgu} environments.
-Together, these extensions enable efficient and physically grounded population inference across a much broader and more realistic parameter space.
+Our framework incorporates several advancements over the previous \texttt{poplar} version~\cite{Chapman-Bird:2022tvu}, including more realistic \ac{EMRI} scenarios such as: random plunges within the finite \ac{LISA} observation window, as well as populations informed by astrophysical processes governing \ac{MBH} masses, spins and orbital configurations for both gas-rich~\cite{Pan:2021ksp, Lyu:2024gnk} and gas-poor~\cite{Alexander:2017aln, Cui:2025bgu} environments.
+Together, these extensions enable efficient and more physically grounded population inference across a much broader and more realistic parameter space.

-\acp{MLP} are effective in emulating complex high-dimensional spaces, making them well suited for mapping \ac{EMRI} parameters $\boldsymbol{\theta}$ to \ac{SNR} values $\rho(\boldsymbol{\theta})$, and population parameters $\boldsymbol{\Lambda}$ to the corresponding selection function $\alpha(\boldsymbol{\Lambda})$.
-The \acp{MLP} are a class of fully connected neural networks where each neuron in a layer is connected to all others in the next layer, enabling them to capture non-linear relationships in the data~\cite[Chapter 6]{Goodfellow-et-al-2016}.
-The architecture, such as the number of neurons and layers, depends on the complexity of the problem.
-This flexibility makes \acp{MLP} an effective tool for emulating the computationally expensive calculation in \ac{SNR} and the selection function.
+\acp{MLP} are a class of fully connected neural networks where each neuron in a layer links to all in the next layer.
+They are effectively capture non-linear relationships in high-dimensional mappings~\cite[Chapter 6]{Goodfellow-et-al-2016}, and are thus well-suited to emulating the \ac{EMRI} \ac{SNR} $\rho(\boldsymbol{\theta})$ and the selection function $\alpha(\boldsymbol{\Lambda})$.
+The number of neurons and layers in the \acp{MLP} can be scaled according to problem complexity, making them an effective surrogate for the computationally expensive \ac{EMRI} \ac{SNR} and selection function evaluation.